pupilfirst/wd301-scripts/react-router/path-params/README.md

 Let's start by adding path params to the task details page so that we can display the details for a specific task.

-First, let's modify the TaskDetails component to accept a taskId prop:
+First, let's modify the TaskDetails component in `TaskDetailsPage.tsx` to accept a `taskId` prop:

 ```js
 import { useParams } from "react-router-dom";